nikeee/TeamSpeak3QueryApi/README.md

 This library has an online documentation which was created using [sharpDox](http://sharpdox.de).
 You can find the documentation on the [GitHub Page of this repository](https://nikeee.github.io/TeamSpeak3QueryAPI).

 ## Compatibility
-This library requires .NET Standard `1.3`.
+This library requires .NET Core `3.0`.
 You can look at [this table](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) to see whether your platform is supported.
 If you find something that is missing (espacially in the `TeamSpeakClient` class), just submit a PR or an issue!

 ### NuGet
+*This is currently not possible.*
 ```Shell
 Install-Package TeamSpeak3QueryApi
 # or